Skip to content

 When possible, I use primary sources:

-• our own field notes and raw files (audio, video, photos)
+• My own field notes and raw files (audio, video, photos)

-I link to sources when they are public and safe to share.
-If I cannot share a source (privacy, safety, access limits), I explain why.
+I link to sources when they’re public and safe to share.

 Corrections